example42/example42.github.io/_posts/2017-07-24-spec-testing-control-repo.md

     end

 Next we want acceptance tests.
 Usually beaker was created to run acceptance tests on modules.
-Modules have a multiple tests running on supported operatingsystems.
+Modules have a multiple tests running on supported operating systems.
 Beaker reuses a VM it has created for all tests.

-Within a control-repo we want a fresh state on every test, as we have single tests which should run on a fresh os everytime.
+Within a control-repo we want a fresh state on every test, as we have single tests which should run on a fresh os every time.

 First we need the beaker gem: